simrer/MACMethod/README.md

-# MACMethod is a stochastic search method, basically for bounded domain objective functions
+# MACMethod is a stochastic search method, basically for positive and bounded domain objective functions.
+It is based on the calculations of a series of empirical expected value and empirical covariance matrix.